CodyEngel/GoByExample/README.md

 23. [Channel Directions](https://gobyexample.com/channel-directions) when using channels as function parameters, you can specify if a channel is meant to only send or receive values.
 This specificity increases the type-safety of the program.
 [Source](/main/channel-directions.go)
+24. [Select](https://gobyexample.com/select) Go’s select lets you wait on multiple channel operations.
+Combining goroutines and channels with select is a powerful feature of Go.
+[Source](/main/select.go)